leo8198/t20med-api/kubernetes/readme.md

 ### Kubernetes Configuration Environment

 In production we use AWS EKS to manage the kubernetes cluster.
-We also use the fully self-managed AWS RDS for the PostgreeSQL database
+We also use the fully self-managed AWS RDS for the PostgreeSQL database.

 ### Canary deployment